l2iterative/alternative-serde0/README.md

 ## Our solution

-Prior discussion shows that a bottom-up approach can be a disaster.
+Prior discussion shows that a bottom-up approach can be disastrous.
 This repository suggests a top-down approach, or in other words, we do not require any modification to the existing data structures implemented in Rust, but instead, we present a serializer that converts RISC Zero input into `Vec<u32>`, with the corresponding deserialization.